-Return-to-Work Training and Safety Planning
+Return-to-Work Training for Safety & Compliance

 Internal Training Solution

 Epstein Becker Green offers a comprehensive safety training solution, developed by our Employment, Labor & Workforce Management practice, that addresses return-to-work considerations and guidelines to help employers bring their workforce back in a safe and compliant manner.
 This presentation can be tailored to a company’s internal branding and may be administered by either a member of the company’s own training team or one of our experienced attorneys.
 For more information about our internal training solution, please contact Susan Gross Sholinsky at [email protected].